 Money-back guarantee: 30 DAYS

-NordVPN is our first choice for anyone who needs an in-browser VPN.
-It recently reworked its browser extensions, adding in a new navigational sidebar and the ability to sync your timezone to match your chosen server’s location.
+NordVPN is my first choice for anyone who needs an in-browser VPN.
+It recently reworked its browser extensions, adding a new navigational sidebar and the ability to sync your timezone to match your chosen server’s location.
 There are 8,000+ servers in over 120 countries, with automatic ad and malware-blocking, as well as split-tunneling support (the ability to let certain traffic from websites pass through unencrypted).
-Support staff are on-hand 24/7 via live chat.
+Support staff is on hand 24/7 via live chat.

-Our next task was to find out just how quick NordVPN really is.
-We performed three speed tests (in the morning, at midday, and in the afternoon) using a 250 Mbps connection since that’s the average for American household broadband.
+My next task was to find out just how quick NordVPN really is.
+I performed three speed tests (in the morning, at midday, and in the afternoon) using a 250 Mbps connection since that’s the average for American household broadband.
 NordVPN achieved an average speed of 200.65 Mbps, making it the fastest provider in this list.
-It was remarkably consistent too, which means NordVPN is a great choice for streaming, torrenting, or making video calls.
-Here are our full test results:
+It was remarkably consistent, too, which means NordVPN is a great choice for streaming, torrenting, or making video calls.
+Here are my full test results:

 NordVPN boasts exceptional privacy credentials, having been audited several times.
 It uses unbreakable encryption, blocks DNS, IPv6, and WebRTC leaks, and keeps you safe from ads, trackers, and malicious downloads.
 There’s even a kill switch and automatic connection feature.
 Most importantly, this provider refuses to keep any logs of your activities.
 It’s versatile too, working in high-censorship countries like China and allowing you to access stubborn platforms like Netflix and Hulu abroad.